Duplicate listings policy

 Separate listings for items that are identical except for condition, such as 1 new, 1 used, and 1 refurbished item.

 Separate listings for the same item are allowed on different eBay sites, as long as the international shipping options don't result in the listings cluttering the search results of any individual site.
-Separate listings for items made to fit specific products, models, or brands—such as connector cables, phone chargers, or auto parts.
-You can have up to 5 fixed price listings per item for these types of products.

 Example: The following 5 listings for identical phone chargers that fit only certain Nokia models, with each listing specifying a different compatible product, are allowed: